FIRST EVER APPEARANCE OF GAMORA. Balladeer’s Blog’s examination of another old, old, OLD Marvel Comics hit continues.

 Every “trial” which takes place every day across the thousand-plus worlds of the Magus’ empire is conducted solely to reaffirm the Church’s power, to reaffirm that all “justice” flows from the Church and its god and to underline the steep penalties for defying same.

 Every defendant therefore plays the role of the sacrificial victim in a psychodrama with the same ritualistic conclusion every time.
+So, again, this comic book level look at this familiar concept might serve as a gateway for young readers who will encounter this concept in far more profound terms as their reading tastes mature.

 Back to the story, the jury does indeed find Warlock guilty.
 We now cut to Pip the Troll at a sleazy drinking establishment frequented by in-port space pilots.
 The joint is filled with a menagerie of odd and dangerous-looking aliens.